Creative report writing?

 Hopefully, I will have got your attention, whether you agree with me or not.
-By opening a report on recycling with my 30-second presentation, I've given you a prcis of my entire report in 5 sentences.
+By opening a report on recycling with my 30-second presentation, I've given you a precis of my entire report in 5 sentences.
 Then, it would be my job to enliven those 5 sentences even more with the rest of the report.
-I might even break down the issues in more detail, and start every section with the 30 second influencer.
+I might even break down the issues in more detail, and start every section with the 30-second influencer.

-What its purpose is, is to get you to distill down everything you want to say in a concise, yet vibrant way.
+What its purpose is, is to get you to distil down everything you want to say in a concise, yet vibrant way.